 Roast Aubergine and Tomato Nut Roast with Macadamia Mustard Sauce

 For a Mediterranean twist on a traditional vegetarian dish, Lee Watson’s roast aubergine and tomato nut roast makes for a flavour-packed main course.
-The creamy vegan macadamia and mustard sauce is a welcome addition, and it goes perfectly with some roasted veggies on the side.
+The creamy vegan macadamia and mustard sauce is a welcome addition, and it goes perfectly with some roasted veg on the side.

 Celeriac Hasselback ‘Ham’ (Rotselleri ‘Hasselback Style’)